Nickster28/MySchool-API/README.md

 - `npm run test:staging` - same as `npm run start:staging:`, but runs with `nodemon` instead of `node` to live-reload the server after any file changes

 ## `runLocal.js` Details
-The `runLocal.js` script takes 1 or two arguments:
+If you're interested in the JS code that underlies the above npm scripts, the `runLocal.js` script takes 1 or two arguments:

 `runLocal.js SERVER_NAME DEBUG_OPTION`